bejo-geshdo/learning-jenkins/README.md

 - [] Delete old version of the AMI when a new one is built
 - [] Look into useing ec2-instance-connect-endpoin insted of IPv4
 - [] Multicloud deployment, Jenkins in AWS deploying to GCP
+- [] Lock down IAM role used to provision terraform